Case Study

 Blok existed, but it was no longer fit for the organisation Sitecore had become.

-1. Governance had broken down
+Governance had broken down

 Blok was originally built on Chakra UI v2 back in 2020.
-While effective for early velocity, it created a structural problem:
+While effective for early velocity, it created a structural problem: any deviation in styling required editing core components, which blocked future updates or forced re-implementation on upgrade.

 • Teams either froze on old versions or forked styles

-Result: visual drift, fragile upgrades, and no enforceable design governance.
+Result: Visual drift, fragile upgrades, and no enforceable design governance.

-2. The system couldn't support multiple frameworks
+The system couldn't support multiple frameworks

 With the launch of the Sitecore Marketplace, external teams began building extensions using different React frameworks.

-We needed a system that could travel across teams without imposing a stack.
+• We needed a system that could travel across teams without imposing a stack

-3. Blok was not AI-friendly
+Blok was not AI-friendly

-As AI coding tools (Cursor, Copilot, v0) became central to how teams prototyped, Blok became a bottleneck:
+As AI coding tools (Cursor, Copilot, v0) became central to how teams prototyped, Blok became a bottleneck.

 • Heavily customised code